kenntcl/Developing_Data_Products/README.md

 Directions on how to visualize this Shiny application

-Download the server.R and ui.R files and place them in a directory named 'mpgcar'.
+Download the Server.R and UI.R files and place them in a directory named 'mpgcar'.
 Open an R session and set the working directory to the folder that contains the directory 'mpgcar'.
 Then run the following commands:

 ````r{}
 library(shiny)